Nourishing Passover Seders + Shabbat Dinners April 5-7

 Nourishment is a financial gift OneTable offers hosts to elevate their dinners.
 It comes in the form of digital gift cards and is not meant to cover the full cost of the dinner.
 We also offer Books as Nourishment — a great option for recipes and framing to help you plan your dinner!
 Extra Nourishment can be donated back to OneTable.
 The return of your extra Nourishment money to OneTable will help us Nourish even more Friday night Shabbat dinners across the country, and provide everyone who wants one a seat at the table.

-Dinners are eligible for $10/seat up to $300 for Shabbat and 1st or 2nd night Seders.
+Dinners are eligible for $10/seat up to $100 for Shabbat and first or second night Seders.

 When do I need to choose my Nourishment?